-Baby’s crown to rump length is around 10-11 cm. (about the size of a naval orange).
-Your baby weighs about 100 grams.
-Your baby may be sucking his thumb now.
-Your baby’s sex organs are distinguishable now.
-It might be possible to tell what your baby’s gender is if you have an ultrasound now.
-Your baby has very thin skin and you can see her blood vessels through her skin.|
+Baby’s crown to rump length is around 10-11 centimeters, about the size of a naval orange, and your baby weighs about 100 grams.
+Your baby may be sucking his thumb now, and your baby’s sex organs are distinguishable now.
+It might be possible to tell what your baby’s gender is if you have an ultrasound at this time.
+Your baby has very thin skin, so you can see her blood vessels through her skin at this stage.

-Mom: You may still be able to wear some of your non-maternity clothes.
+You may still be able to wear some of your non-maternity clothes.
 It may be frustrating finding clothes that look right on you because you are too big for your regular clothes but too small for maternity.
-You may start to notice your baby moving this week or it could be another three or four weeks.
+You may start to notice your baby moving this week, or it could be another three or four weeks.

-This week’s Pregnancy Checklist
+This Week’s Pregnancy Checklist

 - Consider buying a maternity support belt.

 - Purchase or check out a library book for dad to be.

 - Look into decorating choices like wallpaper or a mural for your nursery.

 - Review your health insurance coverage and take care of any uncompleted paperwork.

 - Take a new belly picture for your scrapbook or journal

 Pregnancy Wives’ Tales

-Carrying high or low - If you are carrying your baby high you are having a girl and if you are carrying your baby low you are having a boy.
+Carrying high or low - If you are carrying your baby high, you are having a girl, and if you are carrying your baby low, you are having a boy.

-Watermelon or basketball - If your belly looks like a watermelon you are having a girl and if it looks like a basketball you are having a boy.
+Watermelon or basketball - If your belly looks like a watermelon, you are having a girl, and if it looks like a basketball, you are having a boy.

-Morning sickness - If you having really bad morning sickness you are having a girl and if you are not having morning sickness you are having a boy.
+Morning sickness - If you having really bad morning sickness, you are having a girl, and if you are not having morning sickness, you are having a boy.

-Cravings - If you are craving meats and cheese you are having a boy and if you are craving sweets you are having a girl.
+Cravings - If you are craving meats and cheese, you are having a boy, and if you are craving sweets, you are having a girl.

 Heartburn - If you are having a lot of heartburn, your baby will have a lot of hair on his head.

-There is no way to know for sure what your baby will look like but you can take some guesses based on which genetic features are dominant and which are recessive.
-What your baby will look like is determined by the genes that she gets from her mom and dad.
+There is no way to know for sure what your baby will look like, but you can take some guesses based on which genetic features are dominant and which are recessive.
+What your baby will look like is determined by the genes she inherits from her mom and dad.
 Each person gets two copies of each gene, one from mom and one from dad.
 If a genetic trait is dominant, your baby only needs to receive one copy of this gene for the trait to be expressed.
 If it is recessive, he will need to have to copies of this recessive gene in order for the trait to be expressed.